Corruption-robust exploration in episodic reinforcement learning: Preliminaries and main results

-\xhdr{Episodic reinforcement learning.} We have $K$ \emph{episodes}, each consisting of $H$ steps or \emph{stages}. $H$ is called the \emph{time horizon} of an episode, and there are thus $T=HK$ steps in total.
+In this section, we introduce basic background from episodic RL as well as our model and our main results.

-An episodic \emph{Markov Decision Process} (\emph{MDP}) consist of a \emph{state space} $\states$ and an \emph{action space} $\actions$, and a horizon $H$.
-At each step $h \in [H]$, the learner observes the current state $x_h\in\states$, selects an action $a_h\in\actions$, collects reward $R_h\in [0,1]$, and transitions to the new state $x_{h+1}\in\states$. $R_h$ and $x_{h+1}$ are drawn independently at random from \emph{reward distribution} $\Drew(x_h,a_h)$ and \emph{transition distribution} $p(x_h,a_h)$, respectively.
+\xhdr{Markov Decision Processes (MDPs) and Policies.} A finite-horizon \emph{MDP} consists of \emph{state space} $\states$, \emph{action space} $\actions$, and horizon $H$.
+In the tabular setting, the state and action spaces are finite $|\calX| = S < \infty$ and $|\calA| = A < \infty$.
+At each \emph{step} (or \emph{stage}) $h \in [H]$, the agent observes the current state $x_h\in\states$, selects an action $a_h\in\actions$, earns reward $R_h\in [0,1]$, and transitions to the new state $x_{h+1}\in\states$. $R_h$ and $x_{h+1}$ are drawn independently at random from \emph{reward distribution} $\Drew(x_h,a_h)$ and \emph{transition distribution} $p(x_h,a_h)$, respectively.
 Both distributions are parameterized by a state-action pair and fixed for all stages.
-We assume that $x_1$ is drawn from an initial distribution $p_0$.
+We assume that $x_1$ is drawn from an initial distribution~$p_0$.

-Throughout we assume the \emph{MDP environment} $(\states,\actions,H,x_1)$ is known to the learner.
-In the \emph{stochastic setting}, the learner interacts with a fixed MDP $\calM$ with rewards and dynamics determined by the triple $(p,p_0,\Drew)$, which are \emph{unknown} to the learner.
-When $H=1$ and $|\calX| = 1$, the problem reduces to stochastic bandits.